 Local authorities will not have to review care and support plans in line with Care Act provisions.
 They will still be expected to carry out proportionate, person-centred care planning to provide enough information to all concerned, particularly those providing care and support, especially as care may need to be provided at very at short notice during the emergency.

-If care plans need to be revised, users and carers must continue to be involved.
+If care plans need to be revised, people who use services, advocates and carers must continue to be involved.
 See Annex B, Care Act Easements: Guidance for Local Authorities.

 See also Eligibility chapter